metilda-uw/MeTILDA_reproduce/README.md

 ### Setting up Metilda

 ```
-MeTILDA_Reproduce has been tested using Ubuntu 20.04 using Python 3.10.6
+MeTILDA_Reproduce has been tested using Ubuntu 20.04 and Python 3.10.6
 ```

 ### Install Prerequisite Packages